 More engagement opportunities for members

 We’re revising our consultation model to engage thousands of members instead of hundreds and support broader member input on CMA policy development and other initiatives.

-We also introduced CMA member proposals, which enable members or stakeholder organizations to propose or adapt CMA policies.
+We also introduced CMA member health policy proposals, which enable members or stakeholder organizations to propose or adapt CMA policies.
 A physician peer group reviews policy proposals and makes recommendations to the Board.
 For corporate matters, members may propose business and bylaw changes that relate to the functioning of the CMA (to be submitted 90 days prior to the AGM).